Signature Afterschool Programs

-Paul PCS’s Extended Day Program includes a rich variety of clubs and activities.
-These opportunities are designed to help scholars discover and develop their own talents so that they can become well-rounded adults.
+Extended Day Clubs Paul PCS’s Extended Day Program includes a rich variety of clubs and activities.
+They are designed to help scholars discover and develop their own talents, so they can become well-rounded adults.
 Scholars have the opportunity to participate in school-wide performances and events to showcase their talents and skills to parents and classmates.
-Paul’s popular clubs and afterschool activities include but are not limited to:
+Our offerings are updated every year to reflect school climate, student voice, instructor availability and overall demand.
+Some of Paul’s popular clubs and after-school activities include:

 - Homework Center